 The following PDU Set QoS parameters are defined to support PDU Set handling:

+- PDU Set Error Rate: The PSER defines an upper bound for the ratio between the number of PDU Sets not successfully received and the total number of PDU Sets sent towards a recipient measured over a measurement window.

+Editor’s Note: the criteria for determining whether a PDU Set is successfully delivered or not are FFS

-- PDU Set Error Rate
+- PDU Set Delay Budget

+Editor’s Note: The definitions of PSER and PSDB are FFS.
+For PSDB, it needs further study the impact due to N6 jitter.

-- PDU Set Delay Budget- Whether all PDUs are needed for the usage of PDU Set by application layer (PDU Set Integrated Indication).
+- Whether all PDUs are needed for the usage of PDU Set by application layer (PDU Set Integrated Indication).

-Whether a PDU Set is still valid in case PSDB is exceeded
+Editor’s Note: it is FFS “Whether a PDU Set is still valid in case PSDB is exceeded ” is needed.
+It should be discussed together with the definition of PSDB, specially about the boundary of PSDB.

 If PDU Set based QoS handling is used, PCF determines the above PDU Set QoS Parameters based on information provided by AF (described in 8.X.2) and/or local configuration.
 The PDU Set QoS parameters are sent to SMF as part of PCC rule, then SMF sends them to RAN.

 8.X.1.2 AF Information Provisioning

+PDU Set related assistance information provisioning by AF is supported for dynamic PCC.
 AF may provision one or more of the following PDU Set related assistance information to NEF/PCF during AF QoS request procedure:

-- Whether PDU Set based handling is needed or not (PDU Set Handling Indication).
+-

 - PDU Set QoS parameters listed in clause 8.x.1.1.